A popular North Indian vegetarian delicacy…

 - Coriander powder- 2 tsp

 - Garam Masala- ½ tsp

-- Kashmiri red chilly powder- 1 tsp ( use regular chilly powder if you want this curry to be spicy)
+- Kashmiri red chili powder- 1 tsp ( use regular chili powder if you want this curry to be spicy)

 - Salt -to taste

 - I used canned red kidney beans, if you prefer you could soak the dried red kidney beans in water overnight and cook in a pressure cooker or a dutch oven till the beans turn tender.